 “Warby Parker’s interesting because their customer base is people who are into fashion and don’t want to waste money,” says Clark Howard.

-Frames are available in up to 13 different colors and five different widths.
+Frames are available in up to 12 different colors and five different widths.
 You can choose from five general shapes including cat-eye, square, round, rectangle and aviator.
-As far as materials, you can choose from acetate, metal or a mix of the two.
+As far as materials, you can choose from nylon, acetate, metal, or a mix of the two.

 You can also customize the lenses to fit your individual prescription and preferences.
 The following lens types are available at Warby Parker:

-You can also buy contacts from Warby Parker.
+You can also buy contact lenses from Warby Parker.
 The retailer carries a wide range of popular brands including Acuvue Oasys, Biofinity, Dailies and Air Optix.
 With a recommendation from your doctor, you can also try Scout by Warby Parker daily contacts.

 According to the table in Warby Parker’s help section, prescription orders have a turnaround time of 7-10 business days, while home try-ons and non-prescription orders usually arrive in about five business days.